stvnjacobs/lnl-docs/PITCHME.md

 We need two terminals open, so open up a second.

-Navigate to the root of the docs directory in both temrinals.
+Navigate to the root of the docs directory in both terminals.

 #### Terminal one